csc301-2023-fall/project-11-unicef-t/scripts/README.md

 8.19.4
 ```

+### super-docker.sh

+This script automates the entire process of running Apache Superset on Docker in Linux.
+It downloads stable node and npm versions, and then links them in the system before running superset.
+The stable version is completely flexible and can be changed from inside the script.
+Infact, it can be used to run superset in different versions of node and npm by changing the same line before running (possible via `sd` command).
+It is a helpful script to completely automate running superset and quickly getting into development.

 ## Helper Scripts

 In addition to helping with the set-ups and building plug-ins, we also created a helper script that would aid the user for writing datasets.
 This is because our Mapbox plug-in requires an `ISO-code` attribute to differentiate between the states/provinces.
 The helper script is described below: